Disclaimer: I do not own anything Labyrinth related. I'm just a very obsessed fan girl who likes to write her own "squee" moments!

 A small female goblin stood at the doorway.
-Her skin had an olive green color to it; she had yellow hair which was braided into a chignon.
-Her clothes were plain brown and blue.
+Her skin had an olive green hue to it; she had yellow hair which was braided into a chignon.
+Her clothes were plain, brown and blue.

 "Hello, my Lady, my name is Odette.
 The King asked me to help you prepare," the goblin said with a slight curtsy.
 Sarah was a little taken back by the curtsy but she figured she might as well get used it.
 She was going to be Queen after all.

 "Thank you, Odette, I really appreciate the help.
 What am I supposed to wear?
 Jareth didn't tell me before he left," Sarah asked Odette as she glanced around the closet.
 She realized for the first time that all of the clothes belonged to the Goblin King.
 There had to be hundredths of clothes in here.
 How many clothes did this man have?

 "Oh, he sent your gown with me.
 It is lying on the bed.
 If you'll follow me we'll get you all ready for your wedding.
 Aren't you excited, Miss, to be marrying the King?"

 Sarah followed her back out into the main part of the bedroom.
 Sarah noticed, oddly enough, that the bedroom and closet seemed to be carpeted.
 It felt wonderfully soft under her bare feet.